-By Christine Churchill, Five Star Ranch Senior Staff Writer
+By Chris Churchill, Five Star Ranch Senior Staff Writer

 Horse camping was not something I was raised doing.
 In fact, I had never thought about camping with my horse until a few years ago.